-a single law firm, organization, public entity, agency, or department are listed in the upper left hand corner of the first page of each filed document, see L.R.
+(1) Designation of Counsel for Service.
+When multiple attorneys from a single law firm, organization, public entity, agency, or department are listed in the upper left hand corner of the first page of each filed document, see L.R.
 131(a), one of the listed attorneys shall be designated as counsel for service.
 That designation shall be accomplished by so designating in the counsel identification in the upper left hand corner of the first page of the initial document or by filing and serving a document entitled "Designation of Counsel for Service," which will state the name, address, and telephone number of the designated counsel for service and will be signed by that counsel.
 The Clerk will serve court orders on the designated counsel for service.
 See L.R.
 137(f).
-The identity of counsel for service in a particular action may be changed by filing and serving on all parties a document entitled "Change in Designation of Counsel for Service" stating the name, address, and telephone number of new and old counsel for service, identifying new counsel for service and bearing the signature of the new counsel for service.
+The identity of counsel for service in a particular action may be changed by filing and serving on all parties a document entitled "Change in Designation of Counsel for Service, identifying new counsel for service and bearing the signature of the new counsel for service.